adpatter/streams-logger/README.md

 _Streams_ respects backpressure by queueing messages while the stream is draining.
 You can set a limit on how large the message queue may grow by specifying a `queueSizeLimit` in the Logger constructor options.
 If a `queueSizeLimit` is specified and if it is exceeded, the `Logger` will throw a `QueueSizeLimitExceededError`.

 **For typical logging applications setting a `queueSizeLimit` isn't necessary.** However, if an uncooperative stream peer reads data at a rate that is slower than the rate that data is written to the stream, data may buffer until memory is exhausted.
-By setting a `queueSizeLimit` you can effectively respond to subversive stream peers and disconnect offending Nodes in your graph.
+By setting a `queueSizeLimit` you can effectively respond to subversive stream peers and disconnect offending `Node`s in your graph.

 If you have a _cooperating_ stream that is backpressuring, you can either set a default `highWaterMark` appropriate to your application or increase the `highWaterMark` on the specific stream in order to mitigate drain events.